DamRsn/NeuralNote/README.md

 - Supports polyphonic transcription
 - Supports pitch bends
 - Lightweight and very fast transcription
+- Adjust the transcription parameters while listening to it
-- Can scale and time quantize transcribed MIDI directly in the plugin
+- Scale and time quantize transcribed MIDI directly in the plugin

 ## Install NeuralNote